guybrown78/marketplace-booking/NOTES.md

 initial questions and answers...

- 1. Are we saving the course just one, at the very end of the process? or are we saving along the way to 'save' for later?
+ 1. Are we saving the course just once, at the very end of the process? or are we saving along the way to 'save' for later?

  Saving at the very end.
 One call, One confirmation